fgallinaro/fgallinaro.github.io/modelltheorie_1_2324.md

  <li> K. Tent, M. Ziegler: A Course in Model Theory, Cambridge University Press, 2012. </li>
  <li> M. Ziegler: <a href="http://home.mathematik.uni-freiburg.de/ziegler/skripte/modell1.pdf">Vorlesung &uuml;ber Modelltheorie</a>, online notes.</li>
 </ul>

+<h2>Übungsgruppen</h2>

+The problem session (in German) will be delivered by Max Herwig on Thursdays from 4 to 6, in SR 218, Ernst-Zermelo-Str.
+1.

 <h2>Übungsblätter</h2>